Parents of young children often discuss among themselves whether they are doing all the right things to help their kids become healthy, happy adults.

 You may need to reevaluate what is taking place if any of the following scenarios apply in your home:

-You think it is okay for your child to tell you what to do;
+- You think it is OK for your child to tell you what to do;

 It’s not healthy for kids to rule the roost if you want to help them grow up and become independent.
 Even when they push the edge of the envelope, they are still counting on you to lead.